AntonGorban/House/README.md

 ## Layout

-The layout is represented by a `psd` file.
+The layout is represented by the `psd` file at [link](https://drive.google.com/file/d/160OAVeju-f4q-xNpRDZAw19FPEM6PXWB/view?usp=sharing) and the `jpg` file.

 ## Technology